Assault and Battery In Tampa FloridaCriminal Defense

 There are several classes of felony battery in the state of Florida.
 These include battery with a deadly weapon, battery of a pregnant person, battery of a police officer, firefighter, EMT, or another emergency worker.
 Aggravated battery carries a punishment of no less than 21 months and up to 15 years in prison, and a fine of up to $10,000.

-It is very important that a person charged with assault or battery contacts a criminal defense attorney.
+It is very important that a person charged with assault or battery contacts an assault and battery lawyer.
 As you can tell, the small details of the incident can make a huge difference.

 Several defenses should be considered.
 They include: